 Kale Fortress: A bit rundown and not very well maintained but nonetheless worth a visit in order to enjoy the stunning views over Skopje

 City of Skopje, Earthquake museum: (Ss Cyril & Methodius) The ideal place to learn more about the devastating effects the 1963 earthquake had on the city of Skopje.
 To add to its authenticity, the museum is located inside the remains of the old railway station which also fell victim to the tremble that destroyed more than 70% of Skopje’s urban structure.

 The Bazars: Skopje hosts several bazars where you can buy literally everything, the recommended items to take home from Macedonia definitely include Macedonian wine and Macedonian/Bosnian coffee which is one of the strongest coffees you will find anywhere.

 Wine & Dine:

 Old House Restaurant: (Boulevard Phillip the Second of Macedon 14) Easily my favourite restaurant in Skopje.
 It may be a bit touristy but the quality of the food and the service are unmatched in the centre of the Macedonian capital.

-Austrian Palace Bar: (Mitropolit Teodosij Gologanov 3) One of the coolest bars I have found in Skopje.
+Austrian Palace Bar: (Mitropolit Teodosij Gologanov 3) One of the coolest bars we were able to find in Skopje.
 The bar has several rooms and a large terrace which is an excellent place to enjoy a cold beer and meet some locals.